 Aziza Thmey School

-Seeing the opportunity to replicate the EYC model, staff from Aziza started Lakeside School, in 2008, in the Sangkat Boeung Kok community.
+Seeing the opportunity to replicate the EYC model, staff from Aziza started Lakeside School, in 2008.
 The school’s name was chosen because of the fact that the community was once located next to a lake that provided people with sustenance and jobs.
 The lake has since been filled and built upon.
 Those living around Lakeside are among the last remaining groups following evictions of 3,500 families in 2008.

 Student volunteers from Lakeside School started Youth School in 2009 to share their experiences and talent and give back to the community.
-Youth School is located in Sangkat Toul Sangke, a slum shantytown located along former railroad tracks where a large number of migrants settled informally after the war.
+Youth School is located in a slum shantytown along former railroad tracks where a large number of migrants settled informally after the war.

-With the support of the community, the EYC team opened Impact School in 2011 in Klaing Saing Village, a slum community.
+With the support of the community, the EYC team opened Impact School in 2011.
 Shaded by bougainvillea trees, Impact is located in a wonderful house that was vacated to allow us to transform it into a school.